 Checking Return Policies

 It is important to look at return policies especially when buying online.
-You should ensure that the store gives full refund or also credit towards another mattress in case you choose to return what you bought.
+You should ensure that the store gives a full refund or also credit towards another mattress in case you choose to return what you bought.

 Remember, return periods are sometimes referred to as “comfort guarantees” and will range from weeks to even 120 days with you being responsible for any damages that might come up along the way through.